killbill/killbill-stripe-plugin/README.md

 ```javascript
 stripe.redirectToCheckout({ sessionId: 'cs_test_XXX' });
 ```
+**_NOTE:_** Adding payment information, such as credit card details, is unsafe, not recommended, and disabled by default in Stripe API.
+Therefore, adding a credit card directly via Kaui or the Stripe API is not possible.
+Instead, use the secure checkout process by creating a session with `mode=setup` see [Link](https://docs.stripe.com/api/checkout/sessions/create) for more details.

 4. After entering the credit card or bank account details, the payment method will be available in Stripe.
 Call `addPaymentMethod` to store the payment method in Kill Bill:
 ```bash
 curl -v \